 Science is a human endeavor created by humans and this endeavor is based on a critically important methodological foundation called The Scientific Method.
-The object of this page is to expose the case for the startling argument that Human Nature is fundamentally at odds with the Scientific Method—a procedural concept created by humans!
+The objective of this page is to expose the case for the startling argument that Human Nature is fundamentally at odds with the Scientific Method—a procedural concept created by humans!
 The detrimental influence of human nature on scientific progress is perhaps the greatest dilemma we face in this 21st century.
-Mankind’s technological progress has created threats to our own continued existence, and a major key to confronting these threats is accelerated scientific progress.
+Mankind’s technological progress may be creating threats to our own continued existence (in the case of climate change, this is considered unsettled science according to Steven E. Koonin, as of 2021), and a major key to confronting these potential threats is accelerated scientific progress.
 Yet, it is argued by some that we’re moving into the 2nd century of a dry spell in scientific breakthroughs.

 The following selection of quotations was compiled by the WCM for the Inaugural Symposium of the Institute for Venture Science, 25 September 2015.